jaquint2/MayaPlugin2025Spring/README.md

 * support auto joint finding
 * controller size control
 * controller color control
-* proxy generator for jnts, verts
+* proxy generator

+Proxy Generator - creates a tool in Maya to generate proxy models based on the skin and joints of a selected mesh.